bdeployteam/bdeploy/doc/retypeuser/setup/node.md

 ### Replacing and Restoring Nodes

 **BDeploy** supports replacing and restoring nodes.
 This is primarily meant to restore nodes after a catastrophic failure of the node in question.
-This feature is capable of re-installing all required node configurations of all instances which are/were deployed on the node.
+This feature is capable of reinstalling all required node configurations of all instances which are/were deployed on the node.

 Replacing can be performed via the [Administrative Web UI](/setup/node/#administrative-web-ui), much the same as _editing_ a node.
 The steps to replace a node are: